Levana-Protocol/levana-perps/docs/perps-deploy.md

 * Determine a name for the family, e.g. `osmoqa`
 * Generate a new set of seed phrases for the bots which will run on these contracts
     * You can use the `cosmos` CLI to generate these seed phrases, e.g. `cosmos gen-wallet osmo` will generate a new seed phrase and print the Osmosis address
-    * You will need three new seed phrases: the price admin (aka oracle), nibb bot (aka balancer), and crank bot
+    * You will need three new seed phrases: the price admin (aka oracle), bot wallet manager, and crank bot
     * You will need the public addresses of the first two for updating the config here
 *   Within `assets/config.yaml`, add a stanza like the following: